matthewhudson/docs.storyscript.io/storyscript/intro/README.md

 1. **Inclusiveness** through polyglot development.
   Storyscript connects all existing languages together into one single cohesive story of data.
 This enables you to choose the right language for the job.
 1. **Zero-DevOps Deployments**.
-  When using Storyscript, Kubernetes configuration is an afterthought: port bindings, ingress controllers, central message queues, container couplings, infrastructure configuration, and custom scaling.
-Focus on what matters most.
+  When using Storyscript, Kubernetes configuration is an afterthought: port bindings, ingress controllers, central message queues, container couplings, infrastructure configuration, AB testing, and custom scaling.

 ![stackup](./stackup.png)